Daniyalme/todo-list-manager/README.md

 # todo-list-manager
-This project is a responsive Todo-List Manager
+A responsive Todo-List Manager created with ReactJS using Material UI components